 I actually picked up a camera more seriously as soon as I found out my wife and I were expecting our first child.
 I wanted to do my best to capture his childhood and to record a history of our family through photography.

-Ever since then, I couldn't stop taking photos, and I shoot my family just about every day.
-As a result, my friends kept asking me to take their family photos and I could never say no.
+Ever since then, I haven't stop taking photos, and I shoot my family just about every day.